AdamLStevenson/AdventureArchitecture/README.md

 # Azure Front Door Setup

-All the website traffic will be setup to run through azure front door.
+By default, we will setup all the website traffic to run through azure front door by default.
+In addition to using azure front door, this sample will also setup a traffic manager so users of this example can compre the differences.

 ## Overview